 store.

-The next phase is one where merchants and even AI agents interact with commerce more autonomously, and apps that fit into that flow have an advantage.
+The next phase is one where merchants and even AI agents interact with commerce more autonomously.
+Apps that fit into that flow have a structural advantage.
 Think about how your app behaves when an agent, not a human, is the one acting on the store.
-The apps that assume a person clicking through screens may struggle.
-The ones that expose their value in a way an agent can use have a path forward into the agentic era.
+Does it expose clean APIs?
+Does it have a clear, machine-readable description of what it does and when to invoke it?
+The apps that assume a person clicking through screens will struggle.
+The ones that expose their value in a way an agent can discover and use have a path forward into the agentic era.

 Read your category